cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 ## AUC-PR (Area Under Precision-Recall Curve)

-Not explicitly asked in the question, but worth noting: PR AUC focuses on precision vs recall trade-off and is more sensitive to improvements on the minority class.
+Not explicitly asked in the question, but worth noting: PR AUC focuses on Precision vs Recall trade-off and is more sensitive to improvements on the minority class.
 In very imbalanced scenarios, PR AUC is a better indicator of performance improvements than ROC AUC.
-For example, a model might have a high ROC AUC of 0.98 but a PR AUC of only 0.10 if precision is low at high recalls.
-Researchers sometimes report this to show how well the model does in terms of actual precision/recall trade-off.
+For example, a model might have a high ROC AUC of 0.98 but a PR AUC of only 0.10 if Precision is low at high Recalls.
+Researchers sometimes report this to show how well the model does in terms of actual Precision/Recall trade-off.

 ## Detection Latency

 Apart from classification metrics, **timeliness** is crucial.
 Detection latency can mean two things: (1) **online decision latency** – how long it takes to score a single transaction and respond (which affects user experience and fraud blocking effectiveness), and (2) **time-to-detection for fraud patterns** – if an attack starts at time T, how long before the system detects and flags it.
 The first is usually measured in milliseconds.
 For example, a payment system might have an end-to-end latency budget of 200ms for authorization, out of which fraud check gets 20–30ms.
 Modern systems often aim for **fraud model inference under \~50ms** or faster.
 Feedzai (a vendor) suggests looking at 99th percentile latency (e.g., 99% of transactions scored in <500ms), to ensure worst-case delays are bounded.
 The second definition (time to detect an emerging fraud modus operandi) is more about monitoring – e.g., *“did we catch the new fraud ring the first day it appeared, or did it go undetected for weeks?”*.
 This is harder to quantify, but important in evaluating adaptive systems.
 Real-time systems strive for **instant detection**, meaning as soon as the first few events of a fraud pattern occur, the system raises an alert.
 Metrics like **EEDD (Estimated Early Detection Delay)** are used in some research to measure this on sequence data, but not standard in industry.
 In summary, latency metrics ensure the model not only has good statistical performance but also operates quickly enough to be actionable.

-##  aSummary
+##  Summary

-In practice, evaluation of a fraud model during development will involve: looking at the **ROC curve and PR curve**, reporting AUC, and then choosing one or two operating points to report precision/recall/F1.
+In practice, evaluation of a fraud model during development will involve: looking at the **ROC curve and PR curve**, reporting AUC, and then choosing one or two operating points to report Precision/Recall/F1.
 Often a **confusion matrix** at a chosen threshold is given to show how many alerts per day that yields (false positives) vs how many frauds caught.
 The threshold might be chosen to meet a business constraint (like a fixed review capacity or a false positive rate limit).
 Additionally, **business metrics** may be used: e.g., dollars of fraud caught (and dollars of false positive customer sales lost), which is essentially weighing each transaction by its amount.
 If a model catches more high-value fraud, that’s more impactful than catching many low-value frauds.

 Finally, beyond metrics on historical data, it’s important to do **backtesting or sandbox testing**: run the model on a period of historical transactions day by day, and simulate the decisions, to see how it would have performed (how quickly fraud would be stopped, how many genuine transactions would be falsely declined, etc.).
 This can reveal things like adaptation of fraudsters (did fraud drop after some were caught?
 Did they try a different strategy?).
 In an online evaluation, one might do an **A/B test** with a new model vs old model to directly measure improvement in fraud dollars prevented and false positive rate in real operations.
-But offline metrics like precision/recall and AUC are the starting point to qualify a model for deployment.
+But offline metrics like Precision/Recall and AUC are the starting point to qualify a model for deployment.

 # Deployment Patters